AstunTechnology/ssdidocs/docs/ssdi_guidance.rst

 The following list identifies the common errors received when validating metadata records on the SSDI against the Gemini 2.2 format.
 Suggested solutions are provided where known.
-This list is almost not comprehensive and some of the solutions may require revising in the future following discussion.
+This list is almost certainly not comprehensive and some of the solutions may require revising in the future following discussion.